-We have Mellon funding to support team teaching at AUP for at least one more year.
-The extensive pedagogical literature on this topic is overwhelmingly positive and indicates that team teaching, or co-teaching, is a highly effective tool to enhance learning for students and faculty (Anderson & Speck 2008, Planck 2012).
-Students benefit from team teaching because it models the learning process by providing them with the opportunity to observe instructors interacting and disagreeing with each other.
+We have Mellon funding to support fully collaborative team-teaching at AUP for one more semester (Fall 2021).
+The extensive pedagogical literature on this topic is overwhelmingly positive and indicates that team teaching, or co-teaching, is a highly effective tool to enhance learning for students and faculty (Anderson & Speck 2008, Planck 2011)1.
+Students benefit from team-teaching because it models the learning process by providing them with the opportunity to observe instructors interacting and disagreeing with each other.
 It invites them to participate in a collaborative and intellectually stimulating environment, increases student participation, promotes multiple perspectives, and deepens students' analytical abilities.
-At the same time, team teaching provides significant benefits to faculty because it reinvigorates teaching and learning from colleagues, highlighting different intellectual perspectives and teaching methods.
+At the same time, team-teaching provides significant benefits to faculty because it reinvigorates teaching and learning from colleagues, highlighting different intellectual perspectives and teaching methods.
 It promotes discussion of similarities and differences between disciplines and creates opportunities for creative interdisciplinary assignments and research projects.

 By far the most effective team-teaching method is the fully integrated "collaborative" model in which two or more faculty members design and implement a course together and are present in front of the class simultaneously throughout the semester.
 Rather than trade off who runs the class each time, the two instructors work together to develop and present the course material, engage in group dialogue and discussion, and provide feedback to the students.
 To succeed, fully collaborative team-taught courses require a high investment of time and effort by all faculty involved.
-To this end, AUP's Teaching and Learning Center invites proposals from faculty who would like to create a fully collaborative team taught course to be offered during the 2020-2021 academic year.
-Successful applicants will receive 1) a full course credit each (rather than partial credit), and 2) a 200€ stipend for attending two workshops.
-The first workshop will take place in spring 2020 and will provide an introduction to the collaborative team teaching model.
+To this end, AUP's Teaching and Learning Center invites proposals from faculty who would like to create a fully collaborative team-taught course to be offered during the fall semester, 2021.
+Successful applicants will receive 1) a full course credit each (rather than partial credit), and 2) a 200€ for books and materials for attending two workshops.
+The first workshop will take place in spring 2021 and will provide an introduction to the collaborative teamteaching model.
 Teams will work together to design and refine their courses, and we'll discuss strategies for implementing and evaluating our courses.
-The second workshop will take place during either fall or spring semester and will provide a space for group reflection on each course's progress.
+The second workshop will take place during the fall semester (2021) and will provide a space for group reflection on each course's progress.
 Upon completion of the course, teams will be required to submit a reflective summary of the course, highlighting the successes and challenges and outlining how the course could be improved in the future.
 After the semester, we will ask you to share copies of your course materials to serve as a resource for the AUP community and future applicants to the team teaching program.